Tech Guide to Single Phase Induction Motors

 Split Phase Motors

 Split phase motors use a really neat trick to accomplish a phase shift between the start and auxiliary winding.
 They use no start capacitor.
 The main winding is wound in such a way that it has high inductance, but low resistance.
 Conversely, the auxiliary winding is wound so that it has relatively low inductance and high resistance.
 This relative difference in inductance means that the current through the main winding (by virtue of its higher inductive reactance) lags behind that of the less inductive start winding.
 This phase difference between the main and start winding’s current causes rotation.
-Like the capacitor start motor, the start winding is removed from the circuit via a centrifugal switch – and the main winding’s oscillation is enough to sustain rotation at the motor’s nominal load and RPM.
+Like the capacitor start motor, the start (auxilliary) winding is removed from the circuit via a centrifugal switch – and the main winding’s oscillation is enough to sustain rotation at the motor’s nominal load and RPM.

 Split Phase Motor Schematic